 Your target audience can’t find you

-Have you ever considered that your target market actually can’t find you?
-It’s important to remember that online business competition is higher than ever.
+Have you ever considered that your target market can’t actually find you?
+It’s important to remember that online competition is higher than ever.

-Get your business on relevant social media like Facebook or Pinterest, but more importantly, make sure your content’s SEO is on point.
-SEO (search engine optimization) is the processes of preparing your website to be found in searches on Google, Bing, Yahoo and other search engines.
+Get your business on relevant social media like Facebook or Pinterest; but more importantly, make sure your content’s SEO is on point.
+SEO (search engine optimization) is the process of preparing your website to be found in searches on Google, Bing, Yahoo, and other search engines.

 You’re not promoting your business properly

 Business promotion is a must.
 Actively networking with your target audience is an important way to establish trust and brand awareness.